 New platform capabilities for security and management

 - Enhanced support for Azure Active Directory (coming soon in public preview): Azure Active Directory is a critical service used by organisations around the world to manage user access to important apps and data and maintain strong security controls.
-We are pleased to announce that you will soon be able to join your Azure Virtual Desktop virtual machines directly to Azure Active Directory (AAD) and connect to the virtual machines from any device with basic credentials.
-You will also be able to automatically enrol the virtual machines with Microsoft Endpoint Manager.
+We are pleased to announce that you’ll soon be able to join your Azure Virtual Desktop virtual machines directly to Azure Active Directory (AAD) and connect to the virtual machines from any device with basic credentials.
+You’ll also be able to automatically enrol the virtual machines with Microsoft Endpoint Manager.
 For certain scenarios, this will help eliminate the need for a domain controller, help reduce cost and streamline your deployment.
-While this is a major milestone, it is just the beginning of the journey towards full integration with Azure Active Directory.
-We will continue adding new capabilities such as support for single sign-on, additional credential types like FIDO2 and Azure Files for cloud users.
+While this is a major milestone, it’s just the beginning of the journey towards full integration with Azure Active Directory.
+We will continue adding new capabilities such as support for single sign-on, additional credential types such as FIDO2 and Azure Files for cloud users.

 - Manage Windows 10 Enterprise multi-session virtual machines with Microsoft Endpoint Manager (available now in preview): Microsoft Endpoint Manager allows you to manage policies and distribute applications across devices.
 You can now enrol Windows 10 Enterprise multi-session Azure Virtual Desktop virtual machines in Microsoft Endpoint Manager and manage them in the Microsoft Endpoint Manager admin centre the same way as shared physical devices.
 This simplifies management and provides a centralised view across both physical devices and virtual desktops.
 Read the Windows 10 Enterprise multi-session documentation to learn more.

-- Deploy in minutes with new onboarding experience (coming soon in preview): We are pleased to offer a streamlined onboarding experience for Azure Virtual Desktop in the Azure portal.
-This new experience will validate requirements, kick off an automated deployment and will also implement best practices.
+- Deploy in minutes with the new onboarding experience (coming soon in preview): We are pleased to offer a streamlined onboarding experience for Azure Virtual Desktop in the Azure portal.
+This new experience will validate requirements and kick off an automated deployment, as well as implement best practices.
 With only a few clicks, you can set up a full Azure Virtual Desktop environment in your Azure subscription.

 New pricing options for remote app streaming